 Automation and artificial intelligence (AI) have become important factors in customer service today.
 They’re enabling faster, more efficient, more economical, and overall better customer service experiences for organizations and users alike.
 But automation is not perfect, and it’s not ideal for every single customer service scenario.

-When a customer cannot get their needs met with an answer bot or another form of customer service automation, agile transfer to a human agent is critical.
+When a customer cannot get their needs met with an QuickSearch Bot or another form of customer service automation, agile transfer to a human agent is critical.
 Human fallback must occur in a way that feels natural, seamless, and friction-free to the customer.
 That means they should not have to re-explain their issue, divulge their descriptive information, or “start all over” when they’re transferred to a human agent.
 In fact, the experience of human fallback should not feel like a transfer at all, but like a seamless transition that furthers the conversation.

 How Helpshift Human Fallback